tasoc/corrections/README.rst

 This module provides the lightcurve corrections setup for the TESS Asteroseismic Science Operations Center (TASOC).

-The code is available through our GitHub organisation (https://github.com/tasoc/corrections) and full documentation for this code can be found on https://tasoc.dk/code/.
+The code is available through our GitHub organization (https://github.com/tasoc/corrections) and full documentation for this code can be found on https://tasoc.dk/code/.

 Installation instructions
 =========================